‘Fairy Tail’ 528: Is Mavis Planning To Turn Natsu Into The Demon E.N.D.?

 Join us next time in Fairy Tail chap.
 528 Dragon Demon!!#FairyTail #Zeref #Natsu pic.twitter.com/kyZQEgU1FR

-— ????Aori Redfox???? (@IronRdfox) March 16, 2017
+—????Aori Redfox???? (@IronRdfox) March 16, 2017

 Unfortunately for Larcade, that was exactly how Zeref felt about him, as a tool to be used.
 But to the demon, he really felt Zeref as his father and is willing to do anything to help him succeed.
 But now that Zeref no longer has any use for Larcade, even his pleading for Zeref to stop hurting him went unheard.
 He did not even resist or at least try to protect himself from Zeref’s attacks, he was merely in tears as Zeref decided to erase him from existence.